 If you have any questions about our volunteer opportunities, please contact Andrea Kempner-Wink, Director of Development and Volunteer Services at 301-637-0172 or email@example.com

 Click here for our volunteer application.

-FOR THE HOLIDAYS: In November and December, plan a food drive to prepare a holiday basket.
+FOR THE HOLIDAYS: In November and December, help distribute baskets, wrap gifts, or plan a food drive to prepare a holiday basket.
 CMR is a member of Montgomery County's Holiday Giving Program and we provide several hundred baskets and holiday presents for families in need.
-See more about the Holiday Giving Program.
+See more at Holiday Giving Program.

-WORKSHOP PRESENTER: Would you like to teach a life skill to our clients?
-Workshops about nutrition, budgeting, resume writing, basic handmany skills, negotiation, and researching resources are life skills that would be useful to our residents.
+Present a workshop about nutrition, budgeting, resume writing,, basic handyman skills, negotiation, and researching resources.
 Let us know what skills you would like to share.

 TEACHER ASSISTANTS: Must be 18 years or older, training provided.

 CHILD CARE WORKERS AND TUTORS FOR SCHOOL AGE CHILDREN: Must be 14 years or older; approved for SSL hours.